durai23/slurm_installation/slurm_installation.md

 export SLURMUSER=992
 groupadd -g $SLURMUSER slurm
 useradd  -m -c "SLURM workload manager" -d /var/lib/slurm -u $SLURMUSER -g slurm  -s /bin/bash slurm</pre>

+## ssh

 Set up passwordless ssh between controller and compute nodes.

 # Install Munge

 Install munge on *all nodes*.\
 <pre>yum install munge munge-libs munge-devel -y</pre>
 Make sure that all nodes in your cluster have the same munge.key.
-Make sure the MUNGE daemon, munged is started before you start the Slurm daemons.\
 Generate munge key\
 Chown munge key to user munge\
 Chmod munge key to 0400\
 Copy keys to all machines\
-The MUNGE daemon, munged, must also be started before Slurm daemons.\

 Assume the munge key is in /etc/munge/munge.key.
 Now, we SSH into every node and correct the permissions as well as start the Munge service:\

 <pre>chown -R munge: /etc/munge/ /var/log/munge/
 chmod 0700 /etc/munge/ /var/log/munge/</pre>
 <pre>systemctl enable munge
 systemctl start munge</pre>
+The MUNGE daemon, munged, must also be started before Slurm daemons.\
+Make sure the MUNGE daemon, munged is started before you start the Slurm daemons.\
 Then you can test munge:\

 Install Slurm